 a judge, prosecutor, defense attorney,

-probation officer, coordinator, treatment provider, or peer recovery coach.
+probation officer, coordinator, or treatment provider.

 "Pre-adjudicatory drug court program" means a program that allows